camillevo7/portfolio/README.md

 # Data Science and Analytics, Management

 Skills
--Python
+* Python
--Analytics and Statistics
+* Analytics and Statistics
--Excel and Googlesheets
+* Excel and Googlesheets
--Tableau and PowerBI
+* Tableau and PowerBI
--SQL
+* SQL
--Marketing and Business Mgt
+* Marketing and Business Mgt
--Data Wrangling and Cleaning
+* Data Wrangling and Cleaning
--Wordpress
+* Wordpress

 Work Experience